 Even if baking at home isn't for you, there's always a way to share National Chocolate Chip Cookie Day with the people in your life.
 Home-baked or store-bought, you can still spread love by the baker's dozen by simply sharing some of your cookies with friends.
-Make up a few gift packages with some plastic wrap and paper plates, or invite over your friends for a cookie party.
-Just don't forget the milk!
+Make up a few gift packages or invite good friends for a cookie party but don't forget the milk!

-Bakers are always giving out free samples, and many bakers use National Chocolate Chip Cookie Day as a great excuse to introduce new customers to this most-beloved of cookie concoctions.
+Bakers are always giving out free samples and National Chocolate Chip Cookie Day is a great excuse to introduce new customers to this most-beloved of cookie concoctions.
 On August 4, grab a friend and visit all the bakeries in your area.
-Depending on the baker, you might each get a free sample, a whole cookie, or even a chocolate chip cookie sampler pack complete with varietals like Chocolate Chocolate Chip and White Chocolate Macadamia for your tasting pleasure.
+You might each luck into free samples of Chocolate Chocolate Chip and White Chocolate Macadamia for your tasting pleasure.

 Why We Love National Chocolate Chip Cookie Day

 Maybe it's the chocolate.
 Maybe it's the fact that the chocolate is concentrated into chips and isn't mixed evenly throughout the cookie.
-Maybe it's just because saying "chocolate chip cookie" is kinda fun.
-Whatever the reason, chocolate chip cookies really stand out to us as the cookie among cookies.
-Simply stirring some chips or chocolate chunks into a basic sugar cookie dough is enough to make magic happen.
+Maybe it's just because saying "Chocolate Chip Cookie" is kinda fun.
+Whatever the reason, Chocolate Chip Cookies really stand out to us as the king of cookies.

-Becoming a cookie cake is the highest achievement to which any self-respecting cookie can aspire, and chocolate chip cookies seem to be our very favorite candidates.
-A standard cookie cake fills a pizza box and can be decorated with frosting, sprinkles, and other cake decorations.
+Becoming a cookie cake is the highest achievement to which any self-respecting cookie can aspire and Chocolate Chip Cookie seem to be our very favorite candidates.
+A standard cookie cake fills a pizza box and can be decorated with frosting, sprinkles and other cake decorations.
 And yet, beneath it all, the cookie cake is really just a giant cookie you have no excuse not to share.
 So why not make it from the most well-loved cookie of all?